arackcheev/master/servicenodeSETUP.md

 ## Blocknet Decentralised Exchange Service Node Setup

-**These instructions are to run as a servive node for the Blocknet Decentralised Exchange.**
+**These instructions are to run as a service node for the Blocknet Decentralised Exchange.**

 * Blocknet’s DX uses the xbridgep2p™ blockchain router technology to enable users to exchange tokens and assets, and to utilise smart contracts between blockchains.